-- I. General college admission requirements. - 2.
-High school units:

-- a.
-High school-level chemistry or college-level Chemistry 092 recommended. - b.
-Biology strongly recommended. - 3.
-This program has a selective selection process.
-See Selective Allied Health Program Criteria on the Selective and Limited Programs page of the A-B Tech website. www.abtech.edu/selective-limited-programs - Acceptable reports of medical examinations by first day of PHM 132 or PHM 134. - 5.
+- 1. General college admission requirements. - 2.
+High school units: - a.
+High school-level chemistry or college-level Chemistry 092 recommended. - $b. \ Biology \ strongly \ recommended.$ - This program has a selective selection process.
+See Selective Allied Health Program Criteria on the Selective and Limited Programs page of the A-B Tech website. www.abtech.edu/selective-limitedprograms - 4.
+Acceptable reports of medical examinations by first day of PHM 132 or PHM 134. - 5.
 Satisfactory completion of required immunizations by first day of PHM 132 or PHM 134. - Criminal background checks, drug screens, and seasonal flu vaccines are required prior to admission to clinical sites.